kdevcse/interstategamers-backend/README.md

 # interstategamers-backend
 This repo contains the backend code for The Interstate Gamers website.
-It utilizes firebase functions.
+It is designed to be ran on a cron job on a secure server.

+- NOTE: You need to set the GOOGLE_APPLICATION_CREDENTIALS shell environment variable to the file location of the service account key code

+SETUP:
+- Download repo
+- Navigate to root repository directory
+- Run npm i
+- Run node index.js